 - Convert unicode characters into US-ASCII with the Transliteration module.

-- Automatically updates unprocessed file paths in the node body, teaser and CCK text fields on save.
+- [D7] Automatically updates unprocessed file paths in any Text fields on the entity.

-- Retroactive updates - rename and/or move previously uploaded files (Use with caution)
+- Retroactive updates - rename and/or move previously uploaded files.

-- [D6] Active updating - actively rename and/or move previously uploaded files (Use with caution)
+- Active updating - actively rename and/or move previously uploaded files.

 Frequently Asked Questions: